kghildial/web-starter-kit/README.md

 # web-starter-kit
-A simple web-starter boilerplate in node.js.
+A simple web-starter boilerplate in Node.js.
 It's minimal, and highly customizable.
-It uses the deafult viewing template as EJS along with scss as the css preprocessor.
-Developers can customize it any way they want; use jade, less and whatnot..!
+It uses the deafult viewing template as EJS along with SCSS as the CSS preprocessor.
+Developers can customize it any way they want; use jade, LESS and whatnot..!
 Have fun developing websites!

 ## Steps to get set up